-While each state operates under its own regulatory authority, all the RGGI states share a common administrative organization, "RGGI Inc.," whose Board of Directors is comprised of two representatives from each RGGI state, an environmental regulator and an energy regulator.
+While each state operates under its own regulatory authority, all the RGGI states share a common administrative organization, "RGGI Inc.," whose Board of Directors is comprised of two representatives - an environmental regulator and an energy regulator - from each RGGI state.

-RGGI, Inc. has no regulatory or enforcement authority, all of which stays with each state, but instead provides administrative and technical services to support states in the operation of their respective programs.
-These functions include the development and maintenance of systems to report data from emissions sources subject to RGGI, and auction and track CO2 allowances.
+RGGI, Inc. has no regulatory or enforcement authority; the states retain these authorities.
+Instead, RGGI, Inc. provides administrative and technical services to support states in the operation of their respective programs.
+These functions include the development and maintenance of systems to report data from emissions sources subject to RGGI, and auction and tracking of CO2 allowances.
 RGGI Inc. is responsible for monitoring the CO2 allowance auction and market.
 It also provides technical assistance to participating states in reviewing applications for emissions offset projects and evaluating proposed changes to the States' RGGI programs.